worldskills/worldskills-events/docs/index.md

 # Event Detail

 This view appears after clicking on an event in the Events List.
 All details of an event can be edited here.
 If the user selects the type “Competition” and saves the event, the Skills tab becomes visible.
-A event can also be duplicated with all the Skills and sponsors.
+An event can also be duplicated with all the Skills and sponsors.

 ![Mockup Event Detail](mockups/event.png)